LostArtefacts/TRX/docs/CONTRIBUTING.md

 ## Build workflow

-Initial build:

 - Compile the project (described in the next section)
-- Copy all executable files from `build/` to your game directory
+- Copy all .dll and .exe files from `build/` to your game directory
-- Copy the contents of `data/tr1/ship/` to your game directory
+- Copy the contents of `data/…/ship/` to your game directory

-Subsequent builds:

-- Compile the project
-- Copy all executable files from `build/` to your game directory (we recommend making a script file to do this)